 Companies that are built to last have a clear vision and mission, as well as core values that guide their decisions.
 Core values keep a business in line by providing an ethical compass for its employees to follow.
 Every decision from strategic to operational should be made with the core values in mind.
 This gives the shareholders a sense of consistency that reaffirms their choice to invest in the company.

-Putting values of the company first starts with the CEO, Chair, and Board of Directors but quickly trickles down to every employee.
+Putting the values of the company first starts with the CEO, Chair, and Board of Directors but quickly trickles down to every employee.
 It is essential that all workers understand what their company stands for.
-This not only promotes a sense of pride in their work, but also helps them to make the right choices on the ground level.
+This not only promotes a sense of pride in their work but also helps them to make the right choices on the ground level.
 We see examples of this failure every day.
 Recently, one of the largest Chinese search engines, Baidu, came under fire by regulators and the general public for their questionable advertising techniques for the medical and healthcare industry.

 Their decision-making process was lacking core values.
 Baidu’s CEO, Robin Li has urged his employees to put the values of the company first, even if it means profit loss.
 This is a bold statement, but ultimately the right call.
 While the company will stand to lose money from advertisers, they will lose far more if their users don’t trust their search engine.
 Li is quoted saying, “If we lose the support of users, we lose hold of our values, and Baidu will truly go bankrupt in just 30 days!”.